Skip to main content

 Can gabapentin cause mania?

-When taken as directed, mania is not a typical side effect of gabapentin.
+When taken as directed, mania isn’t a typical side effect of gabapentin.
 But keep in mind: People who misuse gabapentin say it can feel stimulating, like cocaine.
-They report feeling more talkative, having increased energy, and feeling euphoric — symptoms that are similar to mania.
-You should not take gabapentin unless a healthcare provider specifically recommends it.
+They report feeling more talkative, having increased energy, and feeling euphoric.
+These are symptoms that are similar to mania.

 What else is gabapentin used for?